 Company culture is the personality of your business and defines the daily environment in which your employees work.
 Forming a positive company culture is the cornerstone of any successful, thriving business.
-This culture is characterized by what you do, what is said, how people are treated, your products/services, your business goals, customers, and community.
+This culture is characterized by what you do, what is said, how people are treated, your products and services, your business goals, customers, and community.

 Entrepreneur Magazine defines company culture as, “A blend of the values, beliefs, taboos, symbols, rituals, and myths all companies develop over time.”